Science, Technology, Engineering, and Math

 - Cardiovascular Technologist: A cardiovascular technologist uses non-invasive or invasive procedures to help doctors diagnose and treat cardiac and vascular problems.

-- Chemist: A chemist, by searching for and using new knowledge about chemicals, creates processes and develops products that improve the way we live.
+- Chemist: By searching for and using new knowledge about chemicals, a chemist creates processes and develops products that improve the way we live.

 - Computer Hardware Engineer: A computer hardware engineer oversees the manufacture and installation of the physical parts of computers and computer systems.

-- Computer Programmer: A computer programmer writes the code that serves as a set of instructions that make software and operating systems do what they are intended to do.
+- Computer Programmer: A computer programmer writes the code that serves as a set of instructions that make software and operating systems work as intended.

 - Computer Support Specialist: A computer support specialist helps people who are having trouble using computer hardware, software or peripherals.